sensu/sensu-docs/content/sensu-go/6.4/web-ui/webconfig-reference.md

 - Users will see a customized sign-in message
 - Details for the local cluster will not be displayed
-- Each page will list 50 items, except the events page (which will list 100 items)
+- Each page will list 50 items, except the checks page (which will list 100 items)
 - The web UI will use the classic theme
+- The entities page will list only entities with the `proxy` subscription, starting with the last-seen
+- The checks page will list checks alphabetically by name
 - Expanded links and images will be allowed for the listed URLs

 {{< language-toggle >}}